 - Spirits often have special Spells and Stunts not available to mortals, reflecting their role in the World (and the story).

-- Spirits have no Health Points.
-When a Spirit loses all its Qi, it simply disappears to the Spirit Realm.
+- When a Spirit loses all its Qi, it makes no Qi check against further damage. it simply disappears to the Spirit Realm.

 Monsters consist mainly of their Chaos Pool, their Damage Per Turn (a function of Chaos Pool TBD), and any special Chaos Stunts they can perform.